jazpeak/NanoNet/README.md

 ## Note
 This is an educational project aimed at understanding the internals of deep learning inference engines.
 It is not optimized for production use on large models.

+## Note
+LLMs were used to generate the documentation and README.md file.
+It was also used to partially generate the train.py, export.py, dump.py, and test_mnist.cpp files.
+The rest was done by me.